Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/about-access.md

   <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/sso-login-url.png" width="60%" title="The SSO login URL in the account settings." />

-2. Login with their Okta credentials.
+2. Log in with their Okta credentials.

   <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/sso-login.png" width="60%" title="The SSO login screen when using Okta as the identity provider." />